Tge

 What Wallets and Tools Are Needed To Participate in a TGE?

-You will typically need a self-custody wallet supporting major public blockchains—such as MetaMask (for Ethereum) or other compatible wallets.
-It's also recommended to maintain an account on exchanges like Gate for quick post-TGE trading access.
-Always verify information through official channels before participating; use hardware wallets for storing significant funds to further minimize security risks.
+You will typically need a self custody wallet supporting major public blockchains, such as MetaMask for Ethereum, or other compatible wallets for the chain the token is issued on.
+It is also common to maintain an account on exchanges like Gate for access when tokens list on centralized venues.
+Always verify contract addresses and official instructions before interacting with any token, and consider using hardware wallets for storing significant funds to reduce custody risk.

 What Is the Purpose of Vesting Periods During a TGE?